“There are many alternative medicines that claim

 - Hypnosis….

-You may have heard of or tried other dietary supplements, such as red clover, kava, dong quai, DHEA, evening primrose oil and wild yam (natural progesterone cream).
-Scientific evidence on effectiveness is lacking, and some of these products may be harmful”.3
+You may have heard of or tried other dietary supplements, such as red clover, kava, dong quai, DHEA, evening primrose oil and wild yam, a natural progesterone cream.
+There’s no scientific proof that they work.
+Some of these products may be harmful”.2

 The NAMS 2023 Nonhormone Therapies Position Statement for Bothersome Menopause Symptoms